gab-carb/quest-submissions/chapter4/day4.md

     }
   }

-  // This is a resource interface that allows us to give public access only to deposit, getIDs, borrowNFT functions pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to give public access only to deposit, getIDs, borrowNFT functions. pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]
     pub fun borrowNFT(id: UInt64): &NFT
   }

-  // This is a Collection resource that allows us to store all the NFTs to one storage path pub resource Collection: CollectionPublic {
+  // This is a Collection resource that allows us to store all the NFTs to one storage path. pub resource Collection: CollectionPublic {
     pub var ownedNFTs: @{UInt64: NFT}
-    // This is a function that allows us to deposit an NTF resource to the collection pub fun deposit(token: @NFT) {
+    // This is a function that allows us to deposit an NTF resource to the collection. pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }
-    // This is a function that allows us to withdraw an NFT resource from the collection
+    // This is a function that allows us to withdraw an NFT resource from the collection.
     // If there's no NFT it panics pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.") return <- nft
     }
-    // This is a function that returns an array of all the NFTs IDs in the Collection pub fun getIDs(): [UInt64] {
+    // This is a function that returns an array of all the NFTs IDs in the collection. pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }
-    // This function allows us to read the NFT's metadata pub fun borrowNFT(id: UInt64): &NFT {
+    // This function allows us to read the NFT's metadata. pub fun borrowNFT(id: UInt64): &NFT {
       return &self.ownedNFTs[id] as &NFT
     }

+    //This function initializes the collection.
     init() {
       self.ownedNFTs <- {}
     }
-    // This function destroys all the resources in the collection destroy() {
+    // This function is there so that when we destroy the collection it destroys all the resources inside the collection destroy() {
       destroy self.ownedNFTs
     }